skymania/com.xiaomi-mi-zigbee/README.md

 This app and driver development has been supported by:
 * Sprut666666
 * Kasteleman
+* BasKiers
+* RobinBolscher

 ## Feedback:
-Any requests please post them in the [Xiaomi-mi Zigbee topic on the Athom Forum](https://forum.athom.com/discussion/3708/) or contact me on [Slack](https://athomcommunity.slack.com/team/tedtolboom)
+Any requests please post them in the [Xiaomi-mi Zigbee topic on the Athom Forum](https://forum.athom.com/discussion/4120/) or contact me on [Slack](https://athomcommunity.slack.com/team/tedtolboom)
 If possible, please report issues at the [issues section on Github](https://github.com/TedTolboom/com.xiaomi-mi-zigbee/issues) otherwise in the above mentioned topic.

 ## Change Log:
 ### v 0.1.0
-* App store release with support for the Door/Window sensor, Aqara Human Body sensor and Aqara Weather sensor
+* App store release with support for the both Door/Window sensors, both wireless switches, Aqara Human Body sensor, Aqara Weather sensor